josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 <code-example header="providers-viewproviders/src/app/child.component.ts" path="providers-viewproviders/src/app/child/child.component.1.ts" region="flowerservice"></code-example>

 Now that the `FlowerService` is provided in the `@Component()` decorator, when the `<app-child>` requests the service, the injector has only to look as far as the `ElementInjector` in the `<app-child>`.
-It won't have to continue the search any further through the injector tree.
+It will not have to continue the search any further through the injector tree.

 The next step is to add a binding to the `ChildComponent` template.